TimMonko/napari-ndev/README.md

 ## [Check out the Docs to learn more!](https://timmonko.github.io/napari-ndev/)

-### See the [poster presented at BINA 2024](https://timmonko.github.io/napari-ndev/BINA_poster/) for an overview of the plugins in action!
+### See the [poster presented at BINA 2024](https://timmonko.github.io/napari-ndev/BINA_poster/) for an overview of the plugins in action

-### Try out the [Virtual I2K 2024 Workshop](https://timmonko.github.io/napari-ndev/tutorial/00_setup/) for an interactive tutorial!
+### Try out the [Virtual I2K 2024 Workshop](https://timmonko.github.io/napari-ndev/tutorial/00_setup/) for an interactive tutorial

 ## Installation